"As the first

 In 2012 Dick was inducted into the Mid-America Music Hall of Fame.

-Dick Kimmel has been associated with traditional bluegrass and old-time country music for more than 50 years as a performer, recording artist, workshop instructor, historian, and songwriter.
+Dick Kimmel has been associated with traditional bluegrass and old-time country music for more than 50 years as a performer, recording artist, workshop instructor, teacher, historian, and songwriter.
 Dick is a vocalist and multi-instrumentalist playing mandolin, and clawhammer banjo, and guitar.
 Dick began playing music in the mid-1950's, singing traditional country duets with his brother, Charles.
 In 1962 Dick formed his first bluegrass band, a Chicago-area group of high school friends called, "The Bluegrass Ramblers."
 A decade later Dick, playing guitar and banjo, was touring throughout the United States with the West Virginia-based band, "Keen, Kimmel & Co."
-While living in West Virginia during the1960's, 70's, and early 80's, Dick performed and recorded with many leading bluegrass and old-time musicians.
+While living in West Virginia during the1960's through the early 80's, Dick performed and recorded with many leading bluegrass and old-time musicians.
 Many bands and musicians Dick recorded with during this period are included on his 1996 Copper Creek release, "Dick Kimmel - 25 Year Collection" (Copper Creek Records CD-0143).

 Recordings by Dick Kimmel have consistently received excellent recognition from major bluegrass and old-time music magazines and radio in North America, Japan, and Europe.
 During the 1970's, Dick's recording of "West Virginia My Home" remained on West Virginia radio charts for more than 3 months earning Number 1 status.
 This recording was played before West Virginia University Mountaineer sporting events.
 Dick's original "Ride On By" also hit Number 1 in West Virginia.
 His more than two-dozen recordings over the past 50 years include 7 bluegrass/old-time CDs for Copper Creek Records and cuts on compilation recordings released in the United States and Europe.
 Dick's solo CDs include his 1996 release, "Dick Kimmel ‑ 25 Year Collection" (Copper Creek Records CD‑0143), "Dick Kimmel ‑ Wild Turkey Rag" (Copper Creek Records CD‑0115) released in 1992, and a 2000 clawhammer banjo release, "Dick Kimmel ‑ Fishin' Creek Blues" (Copper Creek Records CD‑0173).
 Dick wrote a book containing the music found on his banjo CD for Mel Bay Publications.
 His most recent (2012) release, "Dick Kimmel & Co - Dreamin'" (DKC Records) is receiving excellent reviews.